-Orange Business Services: a leader in SD-WAN and modern workplace can help you
+Orange Business: a leader in SD-WAN and modern workplace can help you

 One cloud doesn’t fit all?
 No problem!
 Many companies now have to adapt beyond the single corporate collaboration strategy to support varying business unit requirements and are left having to manage a mixture of cloud and on-premise collaboration solutions.
 With Orange SD-WAN flexibility combined with our Digital Voice experience, not only can we help you interoperate between these solutions, but we can also help you centrally and seamlessly orchestrate the switch of users between platforms without having to change phone numbers.